 The tween years are infamous for marking the beginning of the storm of emotions that can intensify as your daughter becomes a teen.
 It can often feel like it happens overnight.

 This is the perfect time to introduce her to some tools she can use to learn to handle all of the new things she’s experiencing.

 A roadblock many parents I work with come up against is that their daughters don’t want to talk to them about challenging emotions.
-I’ve learned that the girls feel embarrassed.
-They want relief and to feel empowered so that they can handle these things.
-They don’t want to have to talk about it or be observed as they are exploring new territory.
+I’ve learned that girls often feel embarrassed or vulnerable to share big emotions.
+Sometimes they feel ashamed.
+Sometimes, they simply want privacy.

 Chances are your tween girl is interested in music and enjoys zoning out with her headphones.
 You can help her use this interest in a conscious way to help her balance her emotions.
 This is always a favorite activity with my tween girl students.